FungusDungus/Assembly-Graphics/README.md

 4. Use build and run scripts to build and run the programs (build snake, build pacman, run snake, run pacman)

-Known issues:
-Pacman -> Being chased by a ghost in very close proximity while eating a pellet causes the ghost sprite to be partially kept in memory, due to the pellet eating involving memory movs rather than xors causing the xor on the mov to redraw the ghost rather than removing it.